 Breast Cancer.org advise people to use clinics that have American College of Radiology accreditation.

-The Food and Drug Administration (FDA)provides a register of approved providers in each area.
+The Food and Drug Administration (FDA)provides a

 Next, a person can do several things to reduce the discomfort of a mammogram: